 New Visitation Policies in Fairfield County Jail Due to COVID-19 Coronavirus

-Because of concerns for the safety and wellness of both staff and inmates at the Fairfield County Jail in Lancaster, Ohio, contact visits of any type will be suspended until further notice.
+Because of concerns for the safety and wellness of both staff and inmates at the Fairfield County Jail in Lancaster, Ohio, contact visits of any type may be suspended.

 Video Visitation at Fairfield County Jail